 Borrow a Museum Pass

-Please check with each museum for current hours and restrictions due to rapid changes with reopening.
-Some require reservations.
+Please check with each museum for current hours and status.

 Library passes are checked out just like books, and need to be returned.
 They are presented at the attraction and either entitle the bearer to a free or discounted admission.
 Passes may not be reserved or put on hold for pickup from another library-- call ahead for availability.